 \end{proposition}

-\begin{proof} (a) The generic fiber of $\tilde{X}$ is the Severi-Brauer variety associated with the cyclic algebra $(a, f)$.
+\begin{proof} (1) The generic fiber of $\tilde{X}$ is the Severi--Brauer variety associated with the cyclic algebra $(a, f)$.
 After base change to an Archimedean place $w$, $a$ becomes a $p$th power, that is the algebra $(a, f)$ splits over $k_w$.
 Using Lemma \ref{SB variety and rational point}, we can conclude that the resulting scheme $\tilde{X}_{k_w}$ is birational to a $\mathbb{P}^{p-1}_{k_w}$ bundle.